Ethical Frames LLC Tools to bring us together Menu

 Karen’s basic talk — in real life or virtually — can be customized to fit the time you have in your agenda.
 Just don’t forget to allow time for discussion because, remember, people want — no need — to talk about the implications of this message once they’ve heard it.

-This talk is one Karen gave to a civic nonreligious group.
 Here is a video of a long talk Karen gave in 2022 to a Quaker religious group with the title, Love your enemies, pray for those who persecute you.
 Karen will work with you to customize her speech to what your group needs to hear.
+And here's a sermon at a Unitarian Univesalist Church in 2025.

 Podcasts Karen has been on